parkerdavis1/portfolio-eleventy/projects/ebird-weather.md

 ## Looking Forward

 While being amazing resources that are free in low-use cases, the primary limitations of the eBird Weather app are related to the weather APIs it uses.
 The times I imagine this app would be most useful are when the user returns from birding in remote corners of the world, deep in canyons or high on mountain tops where there is no cell service.
 Unfortunately, there are rarely weather stations close to these locations, so the weather data returned from the APIs does not necessarily reflect the weather of the microhabitat where you actually were.
+It is not entirely transparent how OpenWeather determines the weather for more remote locations.

 Ideally, I would like to find a free weather API that does take into account topographical information to estimate temperatures for more remote locations.

 </div>